Nandan29300/90DaysOfDevOps-Personal/day-31/day-31-dockerfile.md

 ---

-# Task 6 - Build Optimization & Cache
+# Task 6 - Build Optimization and Cache

 One of Docker's biggest advantages is **Layer Caching**.